2007 American League Division Series: Game 2 ("The Bug Game")

 Game 2 featured an old-fashioned pitchers' duel between Fausto Carmona and postseason veteran Andy Pettitte.
-Carmona looked to be the hard-luck loser after surrendering Melky Cabrera's third-inning home run until the eighth, when Joba Chamberlain walked Grady Sizemore, who went to second on a wild pitch, then to third on a sacrifice bunt before scoring the tying run on another wild pitch.
+Carmona looked to be the hard-luck loser after surrendering Melky Cabrera's third-inning home run until the eighth, when Joba Chamberlain walked Grady Sizemore, who advanced to second on a wild pitch, then to third on a sacrifice bunt before scoring the tying run on another wild pitch.
 The game went into extras, where Travis Hafner drove home the winning run on an 11th-inning bases-loaded single off of Luiz Vizcaino.

 Late in the game, a swarm of tiny insects circled the mound in the late innings.
 Play was stopped for a short time to accommodate the players, including Chamberlain, who threw only 12 of his 25 pitches for strikes in suffering a blown save without surrendering a hit.
 Yankees manager Joe Torre would later say that his decision not to remove his team from the field was one of his biggest regrets as a manager.